awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

     list-manager$ ./3-deploy-vpc.sh

-Run the `create-dbtable.sh` script to create a table in the database.

-    list-manager$ ./4-create-dbtable.sh

 # Deploy

-Run `deploy.sh` to deploy the application.
+Run `4-deploy.sh` to deploy the application.

-    list-manager$ ./5-deploy.sh
+    list-manager$ ./4-deploy.sh
     Uploading to e678bc216e6a0d510d661ca9ae2fd941  2678 / 2678.0  (100.00%)
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..